thiennn/thiennn.github.io/_posts/2016-12-02-dockerizing-real-world-aspnetcore-application.md

 ---

 <div class="alert alert-warning" role="alert">
  This is the second version of dockerizing simpcommerce.
-Read the first version [here](/dockerizing-real-world-aspnetcore-application-original/) to have a full story
+Read <a href="/dockerizing-real-world-aspnetcore-application-original/">the first version</a> to have the full story
 </div>

 The day after [successful dockerizing simplcommerce](/dockerizing-real-world-aspnetcore-application-original/), I started to re-look at the approach, the code and I also received a bug that the container fail to start again after stopping.